parcel-bundler/website/src/plugin-system/authoring-plugins.md

 version of Parcel, they will see an error:

 ```
-Error: The plugin "parcel-transform-typescript" is not compatible with the
+Error: The plugin "parcel-transformer-typescript" is not compatible with the
 current version of Parcel.
 Requires "2.x" but the current version is "3.1.4"
 ```